LeiAfkpuz/WitchSpring-R-Archipelago/README.md

 Repository for my attempt at the WitchSpring R [Archipelago](https://archipelago.gg/) randomizer!<br>
 **Disclaimer** I had a friend helping me with the mod and they even helped fix up my portion that I wrote before they offered.
 They are no longer helping out.
 I am not a dev by any means and my coding knowledge I know isn't up to par with many of our fine people from the Archipelago community.
 So if there is anyone else who knows more and is willing to help out, or take over, then please don't hesitate!
 This also means that I will take some time to work out any bugs or anything that crop up when it comes to the client/mod side of things.
 I mostly handled item/location data before they joined in.<br>
 <br>
-Logic currently works through Chapter 1 and partially through Chapter 2.
+Logic currently works through Chapter 2.
 In theory any chapter goal setting should function, untested and Chapter 8 is questionable if it even exists in the coding or not.
-But I do not currently recommend going past Chapter 2 for stability.
+But I do not currently recommend going past Chapter 3 for stability.

 ## Installation
-1. Install [BepInEx Unity IL2CPP](https://builds.bepinex.dev/projects/bepinex_be) into the [WitchSpring R](https://store.steampowered.com/app/1958220/WitchSpring_R/) game folder<br>
+1. Install [BepInEx Unity IL2CPP](https://builds.bepinex.dev/projects/bepinex_be) x64 into the [WitchSpring R](https://store.steampowered.com/app/1958220/WitchSpring_R/) game folder<br>
    ( Tested with [BepInEx 6.0.0-be.755](https://builds.bepinex.dev/projects/bepinex_be/755/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.755%2B3fab71a.zip) )
 2. Launch the game once for the folders to be created
-3. Place the WitchSpringRArchipelago.dll into the new BepInEx/plugins folder / Or replace the plugins folder with the one from the .zip
+3. Place the WitchSpringRArchipelago.dll found inside the WSR_Plugin.zip into the new BepInEx/plugins folder / Or replace the plugins folder with the one from WSR_Plugin.zip
 4. Install the .apworld - by default you should be able to double click this for your Archipelago setup to automatically place it.
 Otherwise, it goes into the custom worlds folder.

 ## Connecting to the game